Home of Wolf Pack Football

 Exit at Virginia Street (exit #13).
 Proceed north on Virginia Street.
 Drive approximately 1.0 mile and turn right on Fifteenth Street.
 Proceed to parking lots.

-Since the early 1900's, Nevada football teams have played in facilities named after university benefactor Clarence Mackay.
-Until the mid 1960's, Mackay Stadium was a small field located in the bowl that currently houses the Reynolds School of Journalism.
-The modern Mackay Stadium was completed in 1965 with a seating capacity of 7,500.
+Since the early 1900s, Nevada football teams have played in facilities named after university benefactor Clarence Mackay.
+Until the mid-1960s, Mackay Stadium was a small field located in the bowl that currently houses the Reynolds School of Journalism.
+The modern Mackay Stadium was completed in 1965 with an initial seating capacity of 7,500.
 The facility has been expanded several times in the last 15 years and now seats 30,000.

 The first game at the "new" Mackay Stadium established the Wolf Pack's winning tradition in its home facility when, led by quarterback Chris Ault, Nevada turned in a 17-13 win over UC Santa Barbara on Oct.
 1, 1966.
-Since then, Nevada has tallied a 208-75-2 (.773) record in the friendly confines of Mackay Stadium.
-Since Ault returned to the sidelines prior to the 2004 season, Nevada has been dominant at home with a 39-10 record.
+Since then, Mackay has been one of the top homefield advantages in the nation as the Wolf Pack maintains a winning percentage of .721 and a 217-84-2 record in the friendly confines of Mackay Stadium.
+Under third-year head coach Brian Polian, the Wolf Pack is 6-5 at Mackay including a 24-13 win over Washington State on Sept.
+5, 2014.
+It was the Pack’s first win over a school from the “Power Five” conferences at home since topping Cal, 52-31, in 2010.

-In the late 1980's and early 1990's, with Division I-A status in mind, then Athletics Director Ault began to investigate the process of expansion.
+In the late 1980's and early 1990's, with Division I-A status in mind, then Athletics Director Ault began to investigate the process of expanding Mackay Stadium.
 More than $6 million worth of fundraising later, the stadium boasted a spectacular skybox complex on the west side with 48 permanent suites and impressive media and stadium club facilities.
 Add 12 suites and the upper deck on the east side, an improved scoreboard, and vastly improved restroom capacities, and it is no wonder Nevada led the Big West in attendance in seven of its eight years in the league.
 The 1997 season provided two of the top three crowds of all time as over 30,000 came out for the Oregon and UNLV games in September.
-The last sell-out was the UNLV game in 2003.

 In the summer of 2000, the innovative FieldTurf synthetic grass was installed in the stadium.
 This state-of-the-art product has already paid for itself in water and labor savings within four years.